Tsuchigumo Sōshi: List of yōkai

 Numerous other unspecified yōkai approach Raikō.

 Against these malignant yōkai, the hero calls upon his divine ancestors, the kami of Japan, Hachiman and Amaterasu, alluding to his own imperial ancestry (his grandfather, Minamoto no Tsunemoto, was a son of Emperor Seiwa).

 Textual tradition

 The most famous scroll is in the holdings of Tokyo National Museum, but a slightly different version is held by Keio University Library, which is in two scrolls and is entitled Tsuchigumo (土ぐも).

 Influence

 Reider suggests that Tsuchigumo Sōshi should be placed alongside the much earlier Nihon Shoki, the slightly early Heike Tsuruginomaki, and the later Noh play Tsuchigumo, as an important source for the popular Japanese image of a ferocious "earth spider" known as a tsuchigumo.
+The tale is also known as an episode of the Taiheiki, a 14th-century Japanese chronicle attributed to Kojima.